AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/configure-edge-system.md

  - PI Adapter for OPC UA

+**Note:** An edge system appears on the `Software Management Edge Systems` page once it is writing health data to OCS.
+For information on configuring health endpoints, see the specific edge system product documentation.

 ## Import an edge system configuration

-To import an edge system configuration from the field to the corresponding edge system digital twin:
+To import an edge system configuration from the field to the corresponding edge system digital twin, follow these steps:

-1. In the left pane, select **Data Management** > **Edge Systems**.
+1. In the left pane, select **Data Management** > **Software Management**.

-1. Verify that the **Edge Systems/Configuration Library** selector is set to **Edge Systems**.
+1. Verify that the **Edge Systems/Base Configurations** selector is set to **Edge Systems**.

 1. Find and select the edge device to configure.

 ## Edit an edge system configuration

-To edit an edge system configuration and export it for use:
+To edit an edge system configuration and export it for use, follow these steps:

 1. In the left pane, select **Data Management** > **Edge Systems**.

-1. Verify that the **Edge Systems/Configuration Library** selector is set to **Edge Systems**.
+1. Verify that the **Edge Systems/Base Configurations** selector is set to **Edge Systems**.

 1. Find and select the edge device to configure.